bereket-kume/Django/README.md

 Django Marketplace is a web application built with Django that connects sellers and buyers, allowing users to post items for sale, search for items, and communicate with sellers.

    ## **Features**
-User Registration: Users can sign up for an account to access the marketplace.
+User Registration: Users can sign up for an account to access the marketplace.<br>
 Item Posting: Sellers can post items they want to sell, providing details such as title, description, price, and contact information.
 Item Search: Buyers can search for specific items using keywords, categories, or other filters.
 Item Details: Users can view detailed information about an item, including the seller's contact information.